jinlang226/MIT-6.824-Distributed-System/lec03/GFS.md

 4. Then tells P, S, V# -- lease(60s)
 5. M write its v# to the disk after telling the disk
 6. Primary picks offset.
 All replicas told to write at offeset
-7. if all of then "yes", then primary reply success to the client; else no to client
+7. if all of secondary reply "yes", then primary reply success to the client; else no to client

+### avoid split brain
+lease